puphime/rekibots/README.md

 `offset`: (default = 0) offset posting time by this many minutes (eg. with a value of 2, instead of posting at 0 and 30 minutes past, post at 2 and 32 minutes past)

 `log_file`: file to save logs in.
-If not given, will print to stdout
+If not present, will print to stdout

 ### Reminder bot

 `log_file`: file to save logs in.
-If not given, will print to stdout
+If not present, will print to stdout